Chenchen2001/MISGroupWork/README.md

 ## THIS IS A PRIVATE PROJECT.
 JUST FOR A COURSE ASSIGNMENT.

-The MIS group work of Shanghai University School of Management.
+The MIS group work of Shanghai University School of Management in March to June, 2022.

 This is a Student Score Managing System, made up by using `HTML`, `CSS`, `JavaScript` and `Ajax`, `Axios`, `jQuery`.